parveen-daffodil/au-privacy-policy/privacy_policy.md

 {{PI disclosure}}

-- Contractor's employees
-- professional advisors etc
-- third party service providers
-- payment systems operators
-- business partners
-- sponsors
-- regulatory bodies
-- courts of law
-- anything else?

-XXX: Optional inclusion widget for all this.
+XXX: Optional inclusion widget for the following?

 PATXXX: Does this text meet the informed consent exception in APP 8?